Manaslu Circuit Trek - 14 Days

 Useful Information

-Special Restricted Area Permit for Manaslu Circuit Trek
+Restricted Area Permit for Manaslu Circuit Trek

-• December to August: USD 75 per person for the first seven days and an additional USD 10 per person per day from the eighth day onwards.
+• December to August: USD 75 per person for first seven days and an additional USD 10 per person per day from the eighth day onwards.

 • Manaslu Conservation Area Project permit cost: USD 30